yousefmekhlafi/Multiple-Disease-Prediction/README.md

-# End-to-End Multiple Machine Learning Algorithm Application for Predicting 3-Diseases
+# End-to-End Multiple Machine Learning Algorithm Application for Predicting 3 Diseases

 PROJECT STATUS: Malfunctioning. app.py is being debugged, you can still check the code and run the pipeline from main.py
 GUIDED: Yes